braindecode/braindecode/README.rst

 visualization tools, as well as implementations of several deep learning architecture and data augmentations for EEG, ECoG, MEG and others analysis.

-For brain signal researchers who want to work with deep learning and deep learning researchers who want to work with neurophysiological data.
+For neuroscientists who want to work with deep learning and deep learning researchers who want to work with neurophysiological data.